RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Display Country Unknown Flag for Unknown & No Flag Regions.md

-## Display Country Unknown Flag for Unknown Regions
+## Display "Country Unknown" Flag for Unknown/No Flag Regions

 This code makes it so if a region has no flag or the player has flag display is disabled, it will display the "Country Unknown" flag instead (Unused flag).
 More info about this flag here: https://tcrf.net/Mario_Kart_Wii/Unused_G...wn.22_Flag

 This code is for online menu only.

-NOTE: This code crashes if used with Extended Regions because the mod creator removed the "Country Unknown" flag from the BRLYT (TPL was also removed).
-You can add it back to make it work.
+NOTE: This code crashes if used with Extended Regions mod because the mod creator removed the "Country Unknown" flag from the BRLYT (TPL was also removed).
+You can add it back to make it work but I don't recommend using it with that mod.

+Recommended to use with my Display Country ID as Text for Regions Without Text code.

 <details>
 <summary>NTSC-U</summary>